lukasoppermann/design-tokens/README.md

 In the settings you can change the [prefix](#prefix-used-to-in-exclude-styles) for ignoring/including styles.

+### Variables (BETA)
+The plugin exports variables to generic design tokens.
+This only works when the `Standard` export format is selected.
+#### Naming
+Variables don't have to follow a specific naming convention.
+When exported the `collection` name and the `mode` name is prefixed to the variable name to avoid naming collisions.

 ### Custom design tokens
 The plugin also supports custom tokens for `borders`, `radii`, `sizes`, `spacing` & `motion`.